Backup destinations

-External drives require no setup — plug one in and Tusk detects it automatically.
-Tusk also remembers what's on a drive even after you unplug it.
+External drives need no setup beyond plugging them in.
+Tusk also remembers what's on a drive after you unplug it.

 1